acmbpdc/events/CONTRIBUTING.md

 ### Collaboration

-- Create a branch `dev:your-github-username`.
+- Create a branch `dev-your-github-username`.
   Use this new branch as yours.
   Avoid using the `master` branch or any other branch.